namespace-integration-demos/js-sdk-demo/README.md

 npm install
 ```

-Once the set up is done run the demo:
+Once the setup is done run the demo:

 ```
 npm start